lowmelvin/formify-scala/README.md

 Finally, it's worth noting that `x-www-form-urlencoded` payloads are fundamentally just key-value pairs.
 As such, there is no inherent notion of nesting.
-However, the definition of `FormData` under the hood is just a `Chain[(NonEmptyChain[String], String)]` (i.e., key-value pairs), which means that it is flexible enough to support any encoding scheme.
+However, the definition of `FormData` underneath the hood is just a `Chain[(NonEmptyChain[String], String)]` (i.e., key-value pairs), which means that it is flexible enough to support any encoding scheme.